AnantharamanLab/ViWrap/README.md

 2) Once you have replaced any conda environments, it is better to re-check/re-install the corresponding conda environments (especially for the case of VirSorter2)

+3) Since some db folders are restricted within the creator's rights, if anyone else in the group who wants to use ViWrap, the db folder rights should be opened by using`chmod -R 777 ./`

 #### Test ViWrap

 1. `ViWrap -h`